Analysis | The invasion looking less ‘smart’ daily, Republicans won’t criticize Trump’s Putin praise

 This has worked to Trump’s advantage from the outset.
 Trump quickly recognized that Republican voters didn’t care about the party establishment’s efforts to uphold norms, particularly ones the base didn’t pay much attention to.
 What’s more, he bought the hype about unwinding government that prior Republican leaders had understood was mostly rhetoric.
 The establishment and the swamp were derided as enemies even as Trump sat at the top of their org chart.
 Asked to pick between Trump and the establishment now, Republicans still balk.

 For his part, Trump has decided on a new approach.
 Certainly understanding that his approving murmurs about a swiftly conquered Ukraine haven’t aged particularly well, he — like Cotton and others with whom Costa spoke — has turned to taking credit for Ukraine’s military readiness.
-In a statement on Monday morning, Trump boasted of providing Ukraine with anti-tank missiles, precisely the armaments that, in his call with Zelensky in 2019, he’d conditioned on Ukraine doing the “favor” of aiding Trump’s 2020 reelection bid.
+In a statement on Monday morning, Trump boasted of providing Ukraine with antitank missiles, precisely the armaments that, in his call with Zelensky in 2019, he’d conditioned on Ukraine doing the “favor” of aiding Trump’s 2020 reelection bid.

 Beyond that hypocrisy, of course, is the broader pattern for Trump.
 If one line of attack doesn’t work, simply rationalize it and move on.
 From champion of Putin’s brilliance to defender of the Ukrainian motherland.
 Trump is never wrong; the world is wrong around him.